 In mild cases, full ligament healing can occur in approximately 6 weeks, but it will usually take longer to return to functional sport again.
 Often gets better with rest, but, one must go through the rehabilitation protocol to avoid reoccurrence.

-In moderate cases, ligament shows excessive stretchability with significant injury to the syndesmosis.
+In moderate cases, the ligament shows excessive stretchability with a significant injury to the syndesmosis.
 Such injuries may take a recovery period of 6 to 12 weeks.
-With increasing severity of injury, the rehabilitation process becomes more complex and extensive.
+With the increasing severity of the injury, the rehabilitation process becomes more complex and extensive.

 Grade 3 ligament injuries imply a completely ruptured ligament.
 More severe high ankle sprain injuries can also include fractures of the bones or high ankle sprains, which will require additional rehabilitation time compared to a simple ankle sprain.
 If the injury is unstable, then a “syndesmotic screw” can be placed between the tibia and fibula to hold the bones in proper position while the syndesmotic ligament heals.
 The rehabilitation of a Grade 3 ankle sprain normally takes 3 to 6 months but is quite variable depending on the specific injury.